luketurnerdev/hive-express/README.md

 6. Object Relational Mapping (ORM)
-*ORM accurately reflects an efficient and practical database design for project, using correct ORM symbology*

 We changed the ORM according to what we realized the project needed while we were building both apps (React and Express).